 - College-required activity

 Class cuts are designed for students who wish to be away for special occasions, such as family events.
-These absences do not count toward the attendance policy.
 For students in good academic standing (2.0 cumulative GPA or higher), two class days of cuts are permitted per semester and may extend through the weekend.
 Cuts should be indicated as such when submitting day or overnight pass requests.
+Absences for approved class cuts will be excused.

 On-campus work students should receive approval from their work supervisor before submitting a request for class cuts.
 Nursing students should receive prior approval from the preceptorship instructor.
 Teaching assistants (TAs) should receive prior approval from the Internship Director and advisory teacher.
 Class cuts will not be granted to TAs during Pre-term.

 Class cuts may not be taken during activities required for your classification or major (e.g., recitals, forums) or during midterms or finals.
 If you choose to take class cuts, it is your responsibility to keep up with academic requirements.
-Ask your instructors whether you should make up any missed quizzes, tests, assignments, activities, etc., before leaving for class cuts.
+Contact your teacher prior to leaving for class cuts to determine if any quizzes, tests, or assignments must be submitted before you leave.

 Students completing a two- or four-year degree may take two class days of senior cuts during their final year to meet with potential employers about employment after graduation.
 Students who need additional days for the interview process should contact the Student Life Office for details prior to making any arrangements.
 Senior cuts are only available to students who have not already signed a contract for employment after graduation.
-These absences do not count toward the attendance policy.
+Absences for approved senior cuts will be excused.

 To apply for senior cuts, complete a Senior Cuts Request Form (available in the Student Life Office).
 You will be asked to provide a letter or e-mail from the potential employer confirming the interview.